 These bars are best enjoyed on the day they are made but they can last up to 3 days stored in an airtight container.
 I prefer to store them in the fridge but they are fine at room temperature too—as long as your room temperature isn’t too warm!
 (If they get too warm, they may be very sticky.)

-Tips for Making the Best Homemade Rice Crispy Treats
+Tips for Making the Best Peanut Butter Rice Crispy Treats

 - Warm the peanut butter and syrup so it’s easy to stir together.